Mahmoud Ben Ayed: Re-establishment in France

 The Tunisian situation in 1852 was critical with a severe shortage of wheat after a bad harvest season as a result of the cholera epidemic.
 Ben Ayad travelled to Paris with the ostensible purpose of buying wheat to ease the shortage.
 While he was there he took the opportunity to apply for French citizenship both for himself and his colleague Khaznadar in case they incurred the anger of the Bey.
 Napoleon III obliged and granted him French nationality.
 Once he reached Paris, Ben Ayed remained there and never returned to Tunisia.
 At first he claimed he was unwell and needed to stay in France for treatment; the scale of his appropriation of state funds was it immediately realised; only when Nassim Shamama, in charge of the state's revenues, submitted the accounts of his former director to the Prime Minister was the truth discovered.

-On becoming a French citizen Ben Ayed bought a number of properties in France to demonstrate his commitment to his new country.He made a series of notably the Collot hotel on the Quai Anatole-France in Paris (1852) and the Château de Bouges (1856).
+On becoming a French citizen Ben Ayed bought a number of properties in France to demonstrate his commitment to his new country.
+He made a series of purchases, notably the Collot hotel on the Quai Anatole-France in Paris (1852), Château of Épinay-sur-Seine (1853) and the Château de Bouges (1856).
 Among the most important of his acquisitions was the shopping gallery at the passage du Saumon in Paris, which quickly became known as the :fr:Passage Ben-Aïad.